-This course will present students with the archaeological evidence about the development of the city of Athens mainly from the Archaic to the Roman Imperial period.
-The literary sources will be also discussed to highlight the social, political and economic significance of Athens’ material remains for the contemporaries.
+This course will present students with the archaeological evidence of classical culture in Italy.
+The literary sources will also be discussed to highlight the social, political and economic significance of the material remains for contemporaries.

 A detailed course plan will be provided later on.

-For GLTC students the course will be the preparation for an excursion to Athens that will also include daytrips to other ancient sites (e.g. Delphi, Corinth).
+For GLTC students the course will be the preparation for an excursion to Italy

-The excursion to Athens for GLTC students will have various related aims: students will train their (English) presentation skills; they will make themselves familiar with the modern Greek way of life; and they will gain practical experience in travelling through modern Greece and Athens in particular.
+The excursion for GLTC students will have various related aims: students will train their (English) presentation skills; they will make themselves familiar with the modern Italian way of life; and they will gain practical experience in travelling through modern Italy.
 Cooperation and teamwork (both scholarly and social) belong to the most important objects of this excursion.

 Mode of instruction

 - give oral presentations (in English), for which they will be working together in groups; they will also

 - write a paper of ca 3500 words (in Dutch or English), which they will have to submit before the date of departure.